 Every tree planting project demonstrates impacts that create a more just and sustainable future.
-Trees Forever planted 630 trees along streets and in parks in Des Moines, IA through the Growing Futures program.
-The main project goals were to increase tree equity across the city by targeting trees to under-resourced neighborhoods, work with volunteers to plant trees, and to complete major street corridor plantings.
+This project planted 629 trees along streets and in parks, including along student walking routes and multi-use recreation trails.
+The main project goals are to increase tree equity across the city by planting trees in under-resourced neighborhoods and major street corridor plantings, and work with volunteers and Growing Futures youth.

-The Growing Futures program grows leaders by employing and training young people.
+The Growing Futures program grows leaders by employing and training young people, with a special focus on youth from diverse backgrounds.
 In Iowa, the highest rates of unemployment are among young people age 16-19, with African-American and Hispanic youth experiencing unemployment rates of 14.8% and 9%, respectively.
-Trees will grow and thrive because of the care they receive from Growing Futures youth, all while improving residents’ quality of life in Des Moines.
+In 2020, 7 teens and 2 adult crew leaders were hired to water or plant trees.
+Teens also engaged in professional development opportunities nearly every week, including resume building, stress management, and green job shadowing.
+Trees will grow and thrive because of the care they receive from Growing Futures youth, all while improving residents’ quality of life.

 The 17 United Nations Sustainable Development Goals or SDGs are a global call for action.
 These goals have the power to build a better future for everyone.
 Investment in this impact project drives action towards the following goals: